Hamar Arbeiderblad: Second World War

 On 9 April 1940 -the day Germany invaded Norway- the paper came out strongly against the invasion.
 From 15 April to 18 April the paper cooperated with Hamar Stiftstidende and switched printing presses, before it was evaluated whether the business could continue.
 The paper was published again on 3 May with Håkon Hoff as editor.
 The paper expressed the opinion that war had come to Norway because of France and England, but also was of the opinion that the Nasjonal Samling had no mandate to represent Norwegian interests.

 On 25 September 1940 the offices in Hamar and Elverum were closed by German police.
 The board was fired and Hoff (the editor) was informed by telegramme from the Police Department that he was no longer allowed to work at the paper.
 Later the same day he was informed that there had been a misunderstanding.
 The paper was published again after a week, but Nazi propaganda was now more significant.
 In March 1941 Sigmund Stafne, a journalist, was dismissed by the Press Directorate.
 Arthur Martinsen quit.
 Both ended up in Sweden.
 Hoff resigned on 12 July 1941.
 "One of a newspaper's duties is to build on reality, however hard and uncomfortable they may be." he wrote in his last article for the paper.
 Hoff later became the editor of an illegal newspaper.
 Oddvar Røst took over as editor of HA.

 On 25 September 1941 the paper was instructed to comment on the fact that it had been one year since Josef Terboven, Reichskommissar of Norway had named members of the Council of State, but Røst did not write what the Germans had been expecting.
 Norwegians would never "give up the dream of a free Norway as long as the soldiers of another nation were on Norwegian soil."
 Røst was interrogated for six hours by the head of the Gestapo in Lillehammer.
 He was not allowed to leave the paper, but was not allowed to write for it either.
 He left the paper on 31 January 1942.
 Bernhard Dippner, a member of Nasjonal Samling took over.
 He was later arrested and accused of being a communist.
 Bjørn Wentzel and Arthur Lodding were also editors before publication was stopped.

 The paper was merged with Hamar Stiftstidende in 1943, a plan which had originally been mooted by the Department of Culture and People's Information in 1940.
 The authorities changed the name of the paper to Hedmark in 1943.
 On 1 July the Press Directorate stopped publication of both newspapers and started a paper called Dagbladet Hedmark in their place.
 It was printed at the press previously used by Hamar Stiftstidende.
+After the war, production of the paper resumed.